 This paper is organized as follows.
 In Section \ref{sec:maximal}, we see some properties of maximal torus actions.
 In Section \ref{sec:complexified}, we briefly recall how to construct complexified action and prepare some lemmas for later use.
 In Section \ref{sec:minimal}, we study the complex structure around minimal orbits.
 Especially, we give an explicit presentation of the complex structure around a minimal orbit.
-In Section \ref{sec:fan}, we assign a nonsingular fan $\Delta$ in $\mathfrak{g}$ and a complex vector subspace of $\mathfrak{g}^\C$ to a compact connected complex manifold $M$ equipped with a maximal torus action which preserves the complex structure.
+In Section \ref{sec:fan}, we assign a nonsingular fan $\Delta$ in $\mathfrak{g}$ and a complex vector subspace $\mathfrak{h}$ of $\mathfrak{g}^\C$ to a compact connected complex manifold $M$ equipped with a maximal torus action which preserves the complex structure.
 We also characterize the pair $(\Delta,\mathfrak{h})$ which comes from $(M,G)$.
 In Section \ref{sec:bundle}, we construct a principal bundle over an open subset of $M$ whose total space is a toric variety.
-This construction is the key of the proof of the main theorem.
-In Section \ref{sec:maintheo}, we study the quotients of toric varieties by subgroups of algebraic tori, and prove the main theorem.
+This construction is the key of the proof of Theorem \ref{intro:maintheo}.
+In Section \ref{sec:maintheo}, we study the quotients of toric varieties by subgroups of algebraic tori, and prove Theorem \ref{intro:maintheo}.
 Throughout Sections \ref{sec:minimal} -- \ref{sec:maintheo}, we use arguments similar to \cite{Ishida-Karshon}.
-In Section \ref{sec:category}, we define morphisms in $\mathcal{C}_1$ and $\mathcal{C}_2$ and show that $\mathcal{F}_1$ and $\mathcal{F}_2$ are category isomorphisms.
-In Section \ref{sec:mam}, we study the complex structures on moment-angle complexes and partial quotients.
+In Section \ref{sec:category}, we define morphisms in $\mathcal{C}_1$ and $\mathcal{C}_2$ and show that $\mathcal{F}_1$ and $\mathcal{F}_2$ are equivalence of categories.
+In Section \ref{sec:LVMBmam}, we clarify relationships between complex manifolds with maximal torus actions, LVMB manifolds and moment-angle manifolds with invariant complex structures.
+In Section \ref{sec:epb}, we study on the equivariant principal bundles in complex manifolds with maximal torus actions and show Theorem \ref{intro:universal}.
 In Section \ref{sec:nondeg}, we clarify the relation with holomorphic nondegenerate $\C^n$-actions and give a complete classification of compact connected complex $n$-manifolds which admit holomorphic nondegenerate $\C^n$-actions.
-In Section \ref{sec:kaehler}, we give a necessary condition for a compact connected complex manifold equipped with a maximal action of a compact torus to admits a K\"{a}hler metric.
+In Section \ref{sec:kaehler}, we give a necessary condition for a compact connected complex manifold equipped with a maximal action of a compact torus to admit a K\"{a}hler metric.